• Skip to primary navigation

 Questions or Comments about Dressings?
 Drop them in the Comment Box below!

-If You Want to Stuff Your Turkey
+If You Still Want to Stuff Your Turkey

 Because moist, warm stuffing is an excellent medium for bacterial growth, it's important to handle it safely and cook it to a safe minimum internal temperature as measured with a food thermometer.